 Once you leave the Fourth of July Trailhead on County Road 130, the Arapaho Pass Trail takes a steep trek into the Indian Peaks Wilderness Area.
 At one mile in, the trail intersects with the Diamond Lake Trail and then the Arapaho Glacier Trail #905 where you will see the Fourth of July Mine.
 You will continue west on an old road another mile to Arapaho Pass.
 Here you can see Caribou Lake and thousands of wildflowers like purple and yellow columbine, red Indian Paintbrush, and yellow buttercups.

-This is a 7-mile hike up and down some serious mountains in the conifer forest, and it will take you to a place where you can see more mountains than anywhere else.
+This is a hike up and down some serious mountains in the conifer forest, and it will take you to a place where you can see more mountains than anywhere else.
 In fact, from the top of the Arapahoe Pass Trail, you can look toward the northwest where the Fourth of July Trailhead and parking lot are and see the Rattlesnake Butte, Fairburn Mountain, Ely Hill, Ralston Roost, Centralia Mountain, Mineral Mountain, Klondike Mountain, Blue Mountain, Cedar Point, and the Cheyenne Lookout.

 Looking west, you will see Navajo Peak, Apache Peak, Iroquois Mountain, Mount Achonee, Andrews Peak, Mount Julian, Mount Ida, and Mount Patterson.
 From the top, continue north down a series of switchbacks to Caribou Lake and stay on the Arapaho Pass Trail four more miles until you get to Monarch Lake, which is a woofderful glacial lake that is clear as glass.